 4.6 Monitoring for Market Participant Behavior Possibly Warranting Mitigation

-The Market Monitor shall monitor Markets and Services for potential abuse associated with the following categories of Market Participant behavior: (1) economic withholding; (2) uneconomic production; (3) physical withholding; and (4) uneconomic Virtual Bids and Virtual Offers.
-The mitigation measures for each of these behaviors are described in Attachment AF.
+The Market Monitor shall monitor Markets and Services for potential abuse associated with the following categories of Market Participant behavior: (1) economic withholding; (2) uneconomic production; (3) physical withholding; (4) uneconomic Virtual Bids and Virtual Offers; and (5) gaming related to GFA Carve Out Schedules.
+The mitigation measures for each of the behaviors identified in items (1) through (4) of this paragraph are described in Attachment AF.
 When the Market Monitor determines that there is sufficient credible information about a specific abusive practice, the issue will be referred to the Commission’s Office of Enforcement (or its successor organization).
 Nothing in this section shall limit the Market Monitor’s obligation to refer other suspected market violations to the Commission’s Office of Enforcement, even where suspected behavior does not fall explicitly within the abovementioned categories or descriptions.